microsoft/mysqlnd_azure/README.md

 Extension name: **mysqlnd_azure**
 Required PHP min version: PHP7.2.15+ and PHP7.3.2+.
 Valid version:
-- 1.0.0
+- 1.0.0  Change: initial version.
+Limitation: cannot install with pecl on linux; cannot work with 7.2.23+ and 7.3.10+
-- 1.0.1 with pecl install command line support on linux
+- 1.0.1  Change: with pecl install command line support on linux.
+Limitation: cannot work with 7.2.23+ and 7.3.10+
+- 1.0.2  Change: fix compatibility problem with  7.2.23+ and 7.3.10+

 Following is a brief guide of how to install using pecl or build and test the extension from source.